54 Fun Baby Shower Games

 How to play:

 Ask each guest to decorate an outfit for the new baby.
 If you like, have the parent(s)-to-be relax in another room during the decorating time.
-When everyone is finished, spread the finished products out on a table and ask the mum-to-be to guess which guest decorated each one.
+When everyone is finished, spread the finished products out on a table and ask the parent(s)-to-be to guess which guest decorated each one.
+You can even get people to choose their favourite and the winner gets a prize.

 A baby blanket makes a great keepsake, so why not get friends and family involved in making one?